aldamd/CTF/writeups/CSAWQuals2024/forensics/ILikeMyCameraRAW/README.md

 So like a wild dog, I started running through the Google Streets™, chasing down the address of what looked to be the red shining building until I found 60 Water Street (I guess that could be our Spillin[...] hint).
 Some Google searching and a Wikipedia page later, I found a close-up shot of the advertisement above with a phone number.

-Slapping the phone number into our password-protected pgp key seems to do the trick!
+Slapping the phone number into our password-protected pgp key seemed to do the trick!
 ```shell
 gpg: AES256.CFB encrypted data
 gpg: encrypted with 1 passphrase